Los Angeles Department of Water and Power: Turf Replacement Rebates

 To further foster participation, LADWP provides resources such as:

 When a property owner applies for a turf replacement rebate, they pledge to keep the new sustainable landscape in place.
 This pledge helps ensure that LADWP can rely on these decentralized infrastructure solutions going forward - an important component of localized strategies, as LADWP views water conservation and stormwater capture as sources of supply.

-To finance this program, LADWP has accessed its capital budget but also uses grants, forgivable loans, and 0% interest loans.
+To finance this program, LADWP has accessed its bond proceeds but also uses grants, forgivable loans, and 0% interest loans.
 And operating and maintenance costs are paid for out of the utility's operating budget.

 LADWP's decision to debt-finance localized infrastructure drew on the utility's leaderships' experience in the energy sector and involved LADWP working with the city council, the local ratepayer advocate that advises on rates, and the lending agencies and bond buyers to address their concerns about the impact on water use and revenues and how the program would be governed.
 A key lesson learned is that it is essential for the utility to able to show ratepayers and oversight agencies that the costs of localized infrastructure are outweighed by the benefits to water system.

 Click the link below to download LADWP's "Transform Your Lawn" booklet provided as resource for property owners interested in the program.

 Whether you have a project that needs support or are just dipping your toe in, our team of experts is here to help.